amygdalama/dotfiles/README.md

 This idea was stolen without shame from [Allison Kaptur](https://github.com/akaptur).

-Clone this repo and add symlinks to these files in ~, i.e.:
+Clone this repo and add symlinks to these files in `~`, i.e.:

-    :::bash
     $ cd ~
     $ ln -s ~/path/to/dotfiles/bash_profile .bash_profile
     $ ln -s ~/path/to/dotfiles/bashrc .bashrc

 Symlinks can be listed using

-    :::bash
     $ cd ~
     $ ls -al